ATK: Automatic Task-driven Keypoint Selection for Robust Policy Learning: Limitations and Conclusion

 \section{Limitations and Conclusion}

 We present \Method, a system for automatically selecting task-relevant keypoints, learning keypoint-based policies from these representations, and successfully transferring them to the real-world evaluation scenario.
 Though promising, the system faces challenges in tracking and optimization.
 The use of 2D keypoints makes the policy sensitive to camera perspective changes, and off-the-shelf tracking modules may lack robustness for robotic applications with uncommon visual data.
 Additionally, the method is sensitive to hyperparameters due to the non-smooth nature of the optimization problem, making tuning difficult.
+Currently, the method trains different models for each individual task.
+A promising future direction is to incorporate a task-conditional module that can isolate task-specific keypoints and support a unified multi-task selector for diverse manipulation skills.
 Nevertheless, our work demonstrates the robustness of keypoint-based policies and provides an effective approach for automatic keypoint selection.
 Developing more automated and robust techniques to address these challenges would further extend its applicability.

 \tcbset{ gptbox/.style={ colback=white, colframe=accent, fonttitle=\bfseries, title={\faCommentDots\quad GPT Output}, boxrule=0.7pt, arc=3pt, left=6pt, right=6pt, top=6pt, bottom=6pt } } \acknowledgments{ This work was (partially) funded by grants from the National Science Foundation NRI (\#2132848), DARPA RACER (\#HR0011-21-C-0171), the Office of Naval Research (\#N00014-24-S-B001 and \#2022-016-01 UW), and funding from the Toyota Research Institute through the University Research Program 3.0.
 We gratefully acknowledge gifts from Amazon, Collaborative Robotics, Cruise, and others.
-We would also like to thank Emma Romig, Grant Shogren for help in setting up the hardware environments for this effort.
+We would also like to thank Emma Romig, Grant Shogren for their help in setting up the hardware environments for this effort.
 We thank members of the Washington Embodied Intelligence and Robotics Development Lab and the Personal Robotics Lab for their thoughtful comments and feedback on versions of this draft.}